awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

   + In the Amazon EC2 console launch instance wizard, set **Metadata accessible** to **Enabled** and **Metadata version** to **V2**\.
 For more information, see [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step)\.
   + Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to specify that only IMDSv2 is to be used\.

 Updating instance metadata options for existing instances is available only through the API or AWS CLI\.
 It is currently not available in the Amazon EC2 console\.
-For more information, see [Configuring the instance metadata options](#configuring-instance-metadata-options)\.
+For more information, see [Configure the instance metadata options](#configuring-instance-metadata-options)\.

 ### Step 4: When all of your instances are transitioned to IMDSv2<a name="path-step-4"></a>

 The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI\.
 If a policy is created, and a parameter in the API call does not match the state specified in the policy using the condition key, the API or CLI call fails with an `UnauthorizedOperation` response\.
 For example IAM policies, see [Working with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.

-## Configuring the instance metadata options<a name="configuring-instance-metadata-options"></a>
+## Configure the instance metadata options<a name="configuring-instance-metadata-options"></a>

 Instance metadata options allow you to configure new or existing instances to do the following:
 + Require the use of IMDSv2 when requesting instance metadata